ahsanGoheer/MobileCalculator/README.md

 # MobileCalculator
-A simple calculator applciation which uses an expression parser to caluculate the results of the entered expression.
+A simple calculator application which uses an expression parser to caluculate the results of the entered expression.

 ## Screenshots